Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Unwelcome Spirits.md

 [Ogre Lord Buhfal II](https://www.dndbeyond.com/monsters/ogre-lord-buhfal-ii)—a lawful evil, male [ogre](https://www.dndbeyond.com/monsters/ogre) with an Intelligence score of 10—explains the current situation to the characters:

--   Since his father was slain forty years earlier by the Kryn paragon [[Sunbreaker Olomon]], Buhfal II has seen a slow swell of discontent among [[Urzin]]’s goblinoid population, who labor tirelessly to execute the [[Kryn Dynasty]]’s clandestine agendas.
-An increasing number of [[Urzin]]’s residents look to Buhfal and his advisors for leadership, despite the dynasty’s overt hold on the area.
+-   Since his father was slain forty years earlier by the [[Kryn Dynasty|Kryn]] paragon [[Sunbreaker Olomon]], Buhfal II has seen a slow swell of discontent among [[Urzin]]’s goblinoid population, who labor tirelessly to execute the [[Kryn Dynasty]]’s clandestine agendas.
+An increasing number of [[Urzin]]’s residents look to Buhfal and his advisors for leadership, despite the [[Kryn Dynasty|dynasty]]’s overt hold on the area.
 -   Three nights ago, Buhfal’s most trusted counselor, the [[Goblinkin|goblin]] witch [Bol’bara](https://www.dndbeyond.com/monsters/bolbara), journeyed to the foothills of the [[Brokenveil Bluffs]] to the west, where she regularly forages for ritual components.
 She never returned.
 -   Buhfal doesn’t know what happened to her, but he knows that [[Dwendalian Empire]] patrols had been spotted in the area in previous weeks.
 The patrols strike out from an outpost known as Fort Venture, which watches over the [[Brokenveil Bluffs]].
--   An elder villager who remembers the reign of the first Buhfal, Bol’bara is [[Urzin]]’s chief loremaster and a pivotal ally in both the ongoing battle against the empire and the enduring struggle against the cruel environs of the Xhorhasian swamps.
+-   An elder villager who remembers the reign of the first Buhfal, Bol’bara is [[Urzin]]’s chief loremaster and a pivotal ally in both the ongoing battle against the [[Dwendalian Empire|empire]] and the enduring struggle against the cruel environs of the Xhorhasian swamps.
 Little is known of Bol’bara’s otherworldly patron, but her warlock powers are respected by all.
 -   Without Bol’bara’s arcane protections and political guile, Buhfal fears his people will grow submissive to the [[Kryn Dynasty]]’s whims, making [[Urzin]] a more notable target for imperial reprisals.

 ### Buhfal’s Boon